 To keep your heel pain to a minimum and not let it become severe, you need to act promptly.
 Consulting with an experienced podiatrist as soon as you feel pain is the best solution.
 Leaving the problem untreated can make it turn into a chronic condition which can lead to further foot pain, as well as additional leg problems.

 Achilles Tendonitis and podiatrists:

-The Achilles tendon is the largest and toughest tendon in a person's body.
-Two of the most common causes of Achilles Tendon pain are tightness and overusage.
-While it's common in athletes, runners and fitness enthusiasts, it can also affect regularly people who don't exercise as well.
+The Achilles tendon is the largest and toughest tendon in a person’s body.
+Two of the most common causes of Achilles Tendon pain are tightness and over-usage.
+While it’s common in athletes, runners, and fitness enthusiasts, it can also affect regular people who don’t exercise as well.
 Achilles Tendon pain can happen suddenly or gradually over time.
 But it should not be ignored, because it may lead to ruptures and further complications.

-Your podiatrist will take your medical history into consideration and conduct a physical assessment.
-Your description about the kind of sensations felt while exhibiting certain activities (such as walking, running, playing sports, etc.) is important.
+Your podiatrist Dr. Petkov will take your medical history into consideration and conduct a physical assessment.
+Your description of the kind of sensations felt while exhibiting certain activities (such as walking, running, playing sports, etc.) is important.
 Most runners complain of Achilles Tendonitis as they exert themselves by running in marathons and races.
 Jumping with force and frequency can also lead to Achilles Tendonitis.

-Precautions, care and timely treatment are advisable as soon as you feel any kind of discomfort in your foot or heel.
-Pain is body’s way of indication that something is amiss and needs care or immediate attention.
+Precautions, care, and timely treatment are advisable as soon as you feel any kind of discomfort in your foot or heel.
+Pain is the body’s way of indicating that something is amiss and needs care or immediate attention.
 Never ignore that warning, always consult a doctor or a specialist before experimenting with home remedies.